 - Cascades Female Factory – World Heritage Site

 - Fullers Bookshop: talk with Dr Alison Alexander

 - Welcome Meal at The Old Wharf Restaurant

 Meeting Point: Foyer of the Lenna of Hobart Hotel at 12.50pm.

 Tour participants will make their way to Lenna of Hobart Hotel, a 19th-century sandstone mansion in the historic area of Battery Point and a short stroll from the Georgian warehouses of Salamanca Place.
 Our tour begins from there.

 The River Derwent (true Tasmanians never say ‘the Derwent River’!) rises in the Central Highlands and descends more than 700m and covers a distance of more than 200km to reach Hobart.
 It was named in 1793 after the River Derwent in Cumbria.
-Our tour welcome dinner will be held at The Glass House, perched on Brooke Street Pier with commanding views over the river.
+Our tour welcome dinner will be held at The Old Wharf Restaurant at the MACq01 Hotel with commanding views over the river.
 (Overnight Hobart) D

-Day 2: Thursday 13 January, Hobart – Coal River Valley – Hobart
+Day 2: Tuesday 14 February, Hobart – Richmond – Hobart

 - Lecture 1: ‘The Four Georges: The Birth of Hobart in its Historical Context’